How many stamps for a 2 oz letter?

 Why 2 oz is a common search

 Many home mailers stop at one ounce in their head—“one stamp”—but a folded sheet, a card stock invite, or a few pages pushes the piece to two ounces quickly.
+If you are not sure you have crossed past standard 1 oz letter postage, weigh again and compare to the 1 oz guide.
 Searchers often want a fast rule: Forever plus additional ounce.
 This calculator adds the envelope dimensions so you do not miss the moment when the same weight would still fail as a letter because the piece is too thick or too large—then it is a large envelope, not a letter, and different rules apply.

 How rounding works